ddennis/Typescript-browserify-npm/README.md

-# Typescript-browserify-npm
+# Typescript browserify npm Gulp - Boilerplate project;

+## What is this
-Boilerplate project - using Typescript external modules, compiling to commonjs modules and using browserify to load the script bundle in the browser.
+A project using **Typescript external modules**, compiling to commonjs modules and using browserify to load the script bundle in the browser.
 Gulp is used to handling build, minifying and compiling templates.

 This is basically a standard browserify project, which enables you to use commonjs/npm modules in the browser.